19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Ranged Attack.md

 *The default maximum range is 10x the range of the weapon.
 You can only shoot what you can see, however, so that may effectively reduce your maximum range.*
 ## Improvised Ranged Weapons
-Improvised ranged weapons, such as throwing a [Glass Vial](../Items/Individual%20Item%20Cards/Gear/10%20Coins/Glass%20Vial.md), deal [Mundane Damage](../Damage%20Types/Mundane%20Damage.md) equal to [Half](../Foreword/Rule%20for%20rules.md#Halving) your [Strength](../Player%20Characters/Chosen%20Statistics/Strength.md) on a successful [Strength](../Player%20Characters/Chosen%20Statistics/Strength.md) [Check](Check.md) against [AC](../Player%20Characters/Derived%20Statistics/Armor%20Class.md), and no damage on a failure.
+Improvised ranged weapons, such as throwing a [Glass Vial](../Items/Individual%20Item%20Cards/Gear/10%20Coins/Glass%20Vial.md), use [Strength](../Player%20Characters/Chosen%20Statistics/Strength.md) instead of [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md) for the attack roll.
+On a hit, they deal [Mundane Damage](../Damage%20Types/Mundane%20Damage.md) equal to [Half](../Foreword/Rule%20for%20rules.md#Halving) your [Strength](../Player%20Characters/Chosen%20Statistics/Strength.md) and no damage on a failure.
 These attacks have a range of 30'.
 ## Line of Sight and Cover Rules
 If the target is totally obstructed from the attacker (behind cover), but the attacker knows their precise location (within a 5’ square), they make their attack [Check](Check.md) with a -10 penalty (provided there exists a reasonable path for the projectile’s arc to the target).